 Bradley Siderograph 2018 Turn Dates Graph

 Are you looking for the turn dates for this year?
-If so check out our graph of the 2017 Bradley Turn Dates.
-If you want to see how effective the Turn Dates were last couple of years in predicting turns in the S&P 500, click here for 2016, here for 2015 and here for 2014.
+If so check out our graph of the 2018 Bradley Turn Dates.
+If you want to see how effective the Turn Dates were last couple of years in predicting turns in the S&P 500, click here for 2017, here for 2016, here for 2015 and here for 2014.